Ryne4/DAO-Treasury-Management/README.md

 - Set appropriate parameters for the DAO Voting Smart Contract based on the needs of your organization and the amount of funds involved.
 - Limit access to the DAO Voting Smart Contract to authorized personnel only.
 - Use multi-factor authentication and strong passwords to protect your Algorand accounts.
-- Regularly monitor and review the activity on the DAO Voting Smart Contract to detect any suspicious behavior or attempts at
+- Regularly monitor and review the activity on the DAO Voting Smart Contract to detect any suspicious behavior or attempts at fraud.

+## Disclaimer

+The DAO Voting Smart Contract is provided as-is without any guarantees or warranties.
+The user assumes all risks and responsibilities associated with the use of the smart contract.
+The creators of the smart contract are not liable for any damages or losses resulting from the use of the smart contract.